 We leverage the best available technology and foremost industry experts to ensure we are always ready to respond.

-HWCG created a Deepwater Intervention Technical Committee (DITC), comprised of more than thirty technical industry experts, to establish and develop processes and procedures that can be implemented in the event of a deepwater incident.
-Drawing from the experience of both our members and service partners, the DITC promotes the technological advancement of our response system, including recommending and prioritizing upgrades to thermal and pressure ratings, allowing us to stay well ahead of member need.
+HWCG created a Deepwater Intervention Technical Committee (DITC), comprised of technical experts from each member who peer review equipment, processes and procedures proposed by HWCG or its members.
+Drawing from the experience of both our members and service partners, the DITC promotes the technological advancement of our response system, including recommending and prioritizing enhanced operating specifications, allowing HWCG to meet its member’s permitting obligations.

-Beyond the baseline government requirements, each HWCG member company has committed to a mutual aid agreement, allowing members to draw upon the collective technical expertise, assets and resources of the entire group in the event of an incident.
+Each HWCG member has agreed to provide technical expertise to a responding member as part of its obligation under our mutual aid agreement.
+The mutual aid agreement allows members to draw upon the collective technical expertise, assets and resources of the entire group in the event of an incident.
 Discover how we utilize strategic partnerships to advance our capabilities.

 HWCG’s existing well containment system capabilities include:

-Additional system upgrades are being evaluated based on the growth needs of the consortium members.
+Additional system upgrades are evaluated based on the needs of the consortium members.